oddjobs-maple/odd_jobs/out/README.md

 STR assassins cannot put any SP into Double Stab.

 STR assassins are somewhat similar to brigands: they essentially play like more mobile permabeginners, with some neato utility skills.
 Later on, Flash Jump in particular is a highlight.
 However, STR assassins lack both Steal and Meso Explosion.
+Also, Shadow Partner only functions when a claw is equipped.

+A STR assassin that gets far enough into third job is capable of using Avenger, to some extent.
+While Lucky Seven/Triple Throw is essentially useless, due to its damage exclusively scaling on LUK and WATK, Avenger does not use a special damage formula, and thus scales with STR and DEX (albeit not as much as with LUK).
+Avenger also actually functions with Shadow Partner, Critical Throw, Claw Mastery, and Claw Booster, which are all useless in melee.

 ## Dagger Assassin